linxinqiang90/Automatic-Face-Annotation-by-Mtcnn/README.md

 In order to simplify the tedious process of image annotation, here I use mtcnn face detection algorithm to realize automatic face annotation in video.
 Generated txt files and image files can be directly used in Labelimg or used as yolov3 dataset.
-Therefore, I rewrote the main content of test.
-PY.
+Therefore, I rewrote the main content of test.py.

 The following is the original author's description.